-Computer Reservation Systems (CRS) are heavily and lead has the largest users of CRS services.
-Internet bookings has till account for a very small percentage of the total dist size of the distribution of tickets through CRS and the supply chain, there is concern over the dramatic incre carriers.
+Computer Reservation Systems (CRS) are heavily and lead her the airlist is now dependent on technology for seat inventory and are the largest users of CRS services.
+Internet bookings his still account for a very small percentage of the total dist size of the distribution of tickets through CRS and the supply chain, there is concern over the dramatic increcarriers.
 This significant expense has prompted many commerce solutions.

-TOURISM, TRAVERS/PETRALIVATION booking engines to front end onto the intercess and consumer to access the airline inventory.
+TOURISM, TREVERS/PETRAL/STATINE booking engines to front end onto Theirosystem, allowing both the travel supplier and consumer to access the airline inventory.
 The airlines pay CRS fees for this service.
 Using the internet and 'direct link' technology as a front end to the airline's own reservations system allows the airline to sell direct without paying CRS fees.
 Potential lost revenues are powerful motivators for the CRS to retrench themselves as the dominant player in the traditional delivery model of airline tickets while the air carriers are motivated to develop their own strategic plans to manage seat inventory and control CRS costs.
 This trend will continue as corporations such as the CRS and air carriers examine ways to reduce costs and increase efficiencies through Enterprise Resource Planning (ERP) systems that provide information on all aspects of their operations.
 The retail travel services industry is caught in the middle of this confrontation.